 North West Surrey Samaritans are open to callers for 150 hours per week.
-In 2014 we had nearly 39,000 caller contacts, a 7% increase on 2013.
+In 2017 we had nearly 33,000 caller contacts.
 Our callers can choose to contact us in many ways including by phone, email, text, write a letter or see us face to face.

 The service we offer allows people to explore their feelings of distress and despair which may lead to suicide, in a safe and confidential environment.
 We believe that listening non-judgmentally to people it can make all the difference.

 North West Surrey branch of Samaritans spans four local authority areas (Elmbridge, Spelthorne Runnymede and Woking) and covers a number of towns including Addlestone, Ashford, Chertsey, Egham, Hersham, Staines, Woking, Walton-on-Thames, and Weybridge, which means it has no obvious geographical centre.
 See a map for visual idea of our 90 miles² catchment area.